If you have COVID-19 or a positive test for COVID-19, you must wait 10 days and be asymptomatic prior to donating.

 Gulf Coast Regional Blood Center’s Response to COVID-19

 Our organizational responsibility and commitment to keep our donors and employees safe is our priority, and we will maintain COVID-19 safety protocols.
 These requirements are consistent with the advice and recommendations of health professionals and guidelines from the Centers for Disease Control and Prevention.

 We ask members of our community to become regular donors, giving blood multiple times each year to ensure we are able to meet local demand.
 Find out more about our eligibility requirements here.

-The Blood Center continues to take safety seriously.
-Appointments are encouraged, and masks are required.
+Gulf Coast Regional Blood Center continues to take safety seriously.
 The coronavirus does not pose any risk to blood donors, either during the donation process or while attending organized blood drives.

 Our staff members have implemented increased disinfection protocols to prevent the spread of disease at our centers.

 - Sanitizing hands and changing gloves between donors

 - Replacing reusable items with one-time use items

 - Enhanced cleaning protocols for all surfaces between each blood donor